 The Challenges Facing Ex-Blizzard Developers

-Former Blizzard developers are encountering significant challenges, primarily financial in nature, in their post-Blizzard ventures.
-Companies like Dream Haven, founded by Blizzard co-founder Mike Morhaime, aimed to create games free from corporate oversight but have not avoided economic difficulties.
-Dream Haven's first game, "Sunderfolk," sold 62,000 copies, which was insufficient to cover its development costs, leading to layoffs in their publishing division.
+Former Blizzard developers are encountering significant financial challenges in their post-Blizzard ventures.
+Companies like Dream Haven, founded by Blizzard co-founder Mike Morhaime, aimed to create games free from corporate oversight β but have not avoided economic difficulty.
+Dream Haven's first game, Sunderfolk, sold 62,000 copies, which was insufficient to cover its development costs, leading to layoffs in their publishing division.

 Journeys of Former Blizzard Designers

-The shift from Blizzard has prompted many of its former developers to establish new studios:
+The departure from Blizzard prompted many of its senior developers to establish new studios:

-- Chris Kiy moved from Warcraft design to create Notorious Studios.
+- Chris Kiy, who worked on Warcraft design, went on to create Notorious Studios.

 The Unforeseen Market Shift